Ali-Akbar Dehkhoda

-Allamah Ali-Akbar Dehkhodā (علیاکبر دهخدا; 1879 - March 9, 1956) was a prominent Iranian literary writer, philologist, and lexicographer.
+Allamah Ali-Akbar Dehkhodā (علیاکبر دهخدا; 1879 - 9 March 1956) was a prominent Iranian literary writer, philologist, and lexicographer.

 He was the author of the Dehkhoda Dictionary, the most extensive dictionary of the Persian language published to date.

 Biography

 Dehkhoda was born in Tehran to parents from Qazvin.
 His father, Khan-Baba Khan Ghazvini, died when he was only 9 years old.

 Dehkhoda excelled quickly in Persian literature, Arabic, and French.
 He enrolled at the School of Political Science, which employed, amongst other figures, the Minister of Foreign Affairs and his Secretary as lecturers.

 He was also active in politics, and served in the Majles as a Member of Parliament from Kerman and Tehran.
 He also served as Dean of Tehran School of Political Science and later the School of Law of the University of Tehran.

 In 1903, he went to the Balkans as an Iranian embassy employee, but came back to Iran two years later and became involved in the Constitutional Revolution of Iran.

-Dehkhoda, Mirza Jahangir Khan and Ghasem Khan published the Sur-e Esrafil newspaper for about two years, until Mohammad Ali Shah disbanded the parliament and banished Dehkhoda and some other liberals into exile in Europe.
+Dehkhoda, Mirza Jahangir Khan and Ghasem Khan published the Sur-e Esrafil newspaper for about two years, until Mohammad Ali Shah Qajar disbanded the parliament and banished Dehkhoda and some other liberals into exile in Europe.
 There he continued publishing articles and editorials, but when Mohammad Ali Shah was deposed in 1911, he returned to the country and became a member of the new Majlis.

 He is buried in Ebn-e Babooyeh cemetery in Shahr-e Ray, near Tehran.